-~

-Sr. Component Specification

-No Name

-1. 8051 40 legs DIP (Dual Inline

-Microcontroller Package), 4kb of ROM

-repository and 128 bytes of RAM depository, two 16-bit

-chronometers.

-2. Temperature They measure the resistance

-Sensor to measure the temperature.

-5011501 Extensively accurate between

-range 0 to 100 C

-range of to 100 C

-17.0

-3. ADC High resolution conversion

-possible (up to 18-bit).
-Good

-response.
-Connecting to

-multiplexer to the input

-makes it easy to switch analog

-signal.

-4. Motor Driver Control the direction of the

-motor predicted on the

-commands admitted from

-the controller.
+Sr. Component Specification No Name 1.
+8051 40 legs DIP (Dual Inline Microcontroller Package), 4kb of ROM repository and 128 bytes of RAM depository, two 16-bit chronometers.
+2. Temperature They measure the resistance to measure the temperature.
+Extensively accurate between range 0 to 100 C Sensor 3.
+ADC High resolution conversion possible (up to 18-bit).
+Good response.
+Connecting to multiplexer to the input makes it easy to switch analog signal.
+4. Motor Driver Control the direction of the motor predicted on the commands admitted from the controller.